joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/051-Securing-the-Network.md

 ## Demilitarized Zone

-Demilitarized Zone (DMZ) is an isolated network area for outside visitors.
+A Demilitarized Zone (DMZ) is an isolated network area for outside visitors.

-- Also called as **"screened subnets"**
+- Also called "screened subnets"
-- Hosts public servers like web, email, and files.
+- Hosts public servers like web, email, and file servers
+- Provides a buffer zone between the internal network and the internet

+By separating public-facing services from the internal network, the DMZ helps protect sensitive internal systems from potential external threats.
+Any unauthorized access or attacks are contained within the DMZ, reducing the risk to the internal network.

 <div class="img-center">

 ![](/img/docs/security-dmz-simplified-dmz-diagrammm.png)

 </div>